lucidworks/lucidworks.github.io/eLearning/genaillm/README.md

 <!--This doesn't seem like a step.-->

-15. Click on the **Lucidworks - NER - Boost Entities** stage.You can see various instructions for how to boost results here:
+15. Click on the **Lucidworks - NER - Boost Entities** stage.
+You can see various instructions for how to boost results here:
     * // First part matches both.
     * // Second part matches both.
     * // Modify to include "OR" operator if multiple fields of the same type.